ATLANTA — Georgia Gov. Nathan Deal is taking responsibility for the storm preparation failures that led to an epic traffic jam in Atlanta.

 All individuals are strongly encouraged to recover their vehicles before nightfall today as officials may be required to have any remaining vehicles towed so that roadways and shoulders can be cleared.

-The Georgia National Guard worked overnight to find drivers who may remain in their cars.
+to find drivers who may remain in their cars.
 Channel 2’s Jade Hernandez followed a unit loaded with pre-packaged food and water.

 “With the temperatures dropping, the things that have been de-icing may also start icing over so we want to be there to actually help any pedestrians or civilians out there,” Capt.
 Jonathan Mallett said.